maitreverge/minishell_101/ressources/maitreverge/README.md

 The `dup` function is a standard C function that creates a copy of the file descriptor.

-- ***Function Description***:: `dup` creates a new file descriptor that is a copy of the old file descriptor.
+- ***Function Description***: `dup` creates a new file descriptor that is a copy of the old file descriptor.
 The new file descriptor is the lowest-numbered unused descriptor.
 It returns the new file descriptor on success, and -1 on error.

 - ***Prototype***: `int dup(int oldfd);`